TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

     and x4, x5, x6 for Layout 3 and 4.
 24 options are: Del  Bks  Tab  aTb  Ins  Esc  PrS  aPr  Ret  Snp  Osk  Num
     Cap  Scr  Cut  Cpy  Pst  Tsk  Run  wX  Pws  FFx  Edg  Mnm.
 For example *x1*3 - 1st top-row key in Layout 1 (M) will change from [Cut] to [Tab].
 (Press [*Cm] until *x1* shows then press [345] once, press [ADD] press [EXE]) To reset use *x1*0 - will reset all six x1-x6 to Cut, Copy, Paste.
+Or *x4*6 - 1st top-row key in Layouts 2 and 3 [S] and [T] keys, will change from [Cut] to [Esc].
+To reset use *x1*0 - will reset all six x1-x6 to the default Cut, Copy,and Paste.
 (n) Mouse Cursor and Scroll movement: *m1*nn Scroll amount 1-10 (default 1) and *m2*nn Cursor move amount 1-99
     (default 5).
 For example *m2*20 will change the cursor jump movement to 20 from the 5 default.
 (o) Media Key Options: Normally pressing the media key [Cfg] then [Med], only displays the four Media controls